TheOnliestMattastic/My-Bash-Toolkit/README.md

 ### Compatibility & Customization

-- **Personal Setup:** These scripts were written for my personal Nobara/Fedora workflow, so you may need to adjust paths, package lists, or configurations for your environment.
+- **Personal Setup:** These scripts were written for my personal Nobara workflow, so you may need to adjust paths, package lists, or configurations for your environment.
 - **Linux Focus:** Designed primarily for Linux systems with systemd, DNF, and common package managers.
 May require adaptation for other distributions.
 - **Version Dependencies:** Some scripts depend on specific tool versions (e.g., rclone remotes, OpenRGB profiles).